Y0URD34TH/Project-GLD/README.md

 ## Getting Started

 To install scripts, simply place the .lua script file in the "Documents/Project-GLD/Scripts" directory, or use the program's script installer.
-To backup your game library list go to "Documents/Project-GLD/GameList" Settings are Saved in th "Documents/Project-GLD/Configs" Folder
+To backup your game library list and favorites list go to "Documents/Project-GLD/GameList" Settings are Saved in th "Documents/Project-GLD/Configs" Folder

 Here are a few examples of functional scripts: